exonum/exonum-doc/src/architecture/services.md

 and the corresponding set of tools for (de)serialization and conversion of Exonum datatypes to JSON for communication with light clients.

+> This may be different with Exonum 0.10,
+> but I'm not up-to-date with the latest Light Client development
+> so I'm not sure whether they still use JSON as a primary vessel.

 ### Configuration

 Services may use [configuration](configuration.md)